cbbarnes/Computer-Vision-Final-Project/README.md

 # Computer-Vision-Final-Project
-This repository contains the Google Colab notebook used to create a Ship Detection model.
-It also contains the output CoreML model as well as the Xcode project.
+This repository contains
+  - the Google Colab notebook used to create a Ship Detection model.
+    See "ComVis_FinalProject.ipynb"
+  - the output CoreML model.
+    See "ShipsClassifier.mlmodel.zip"
+  - the Xcode project used to design and deploy mobile iPhone application See "Ship Detection.zip"